 Our nurses provide up-to-date advice on vaccinations and illness avoidance for overseas travel.
 Please note: recommendations change all the time, do not assume you are covered.
 There may be a charge for some of these vaccines.
 For more information visit our Travel Services page.

 This GP-led clinic, which is held every other Wednesday morning, is for patients who have been diagnosed with dementia.

 Connect Well is a new social prescribing service, which works in partnership with primary care to navigate people to relevant services and support groups within the community.
 For more information visit our Connect Well page.

 Every other Wednesday we have a clinic run by Carers Leeds, here at the surgery.
 If you are a carer ask reception for a Yellow Card and when you have completed the short form hand it back to the practice and we will send a referral to Carers Leeds.
 For more information, visit www.carersleeds.org.uk

 Appointments are available with your own doctor or a female doctor to receive advice on women’s health matters including contraception and the menopause.
 Routine smears are undertaken by the Practice Nurse.

 Those patients on Warfarin tablets who require regular blood tests can have them done at the practice in a specific clinic on Friday mornings.
 Please note that appointments for this particular clinic are arranged by the hospital.

 NON – NHS SERVICES

 Many services are not covered by the NHS and a fee will be charged for providing them.
-A list of BMA approved fees can be viewed here and is also display on the surgery notice board.
-These services include;
+A list of BMA approved fees can be viewed here and is also displayed on the surgery notice board.
+These services include:

 - Insurance reports and medicals